Cloet/SimpleSockets/README.md

 | MessageData   | 18 + HeaderLength + MessageLength | Message bytes |

 ## Customization
-I've added several classes that can be used to augment how the messageing of your sockets work.
+I've added several classes that can be used to augment how the messaging of your sockets work.
 ### MessageContracts
 With MessageContracts you can send custom type of message to a connected socket.
 You have to implement the interface IMessageContract and add both the contract to the server and client.